 Hello to all!
-For the past 5 years I have been running this website and it has grown to beyond my wildest dreams.
-Some days this very website has over 200,000 visitors and because of this I need and use superfast web servers to host the site.
-Running this site costs quite a bit of cash every single month and on top of that, I work full time 60+ hours a week on it each and every single day of the week (I received 200-300 emails a DAY).
+For the past 7 years I have been running this website and it has grown to beyond my wildest dreams.
+Some days this very website has over 200,000 visitors and because of this I need and use superfast dedicated web servers to host the site.
+Running this site costs quite a bit of cash every single month and on top of that, I work full-time 60+ hours a week on it each and every single day of the week (I received 200-300 emails a DAY).
 Because of this, I need YOUR help to cover my costs for this free information that is provided on a daily basis.

 If you ever decide to make a purchase from B&H Photo or Amazon, for ANYTHING, even diapers..you can help me without spending a penny to do so.
 If you use my links to make your purchase (when you click a link here and it takes you to B&H or Amazon, that is using my links as once there you can buy anything and I will get a teeny small credit) you will in turn be helping this site to keep on going and keep on growing.

 Not only do I spend money on fast hosting but I also spend it on cameras to buy to review, lenses to review, bags to review, gas and travel, and a slew of other things.
-You would be amazed at what it costs me just to maintain this website.
+You would be amazed at what it costs me just to maintain this website, in money and time.
 Many times I give away these items in contests to help give back you all of YOU.

 So all I ask is that if you find the free info on this website useful AND you ever need to make a purchase at B&H Photo or Amazon, just use the links below.
 You can even bookmark the Amazon link and use it anytime you buy something.
 It costs you nothing extra but will provide me and this site with a dollar or two to keep on trucking along.

-B&H PHOTO LINK - Can also use my search bar on the right side or links within reviews, anytime.
+B&H PHOTO LINK – (not bookmark able) Can also use my search bar on the right side or links within reviews, anytime.